Tax Credits: Calculating tax credits

 This is normally the same as the tax year, 6 April to the following 5 April.
 When a claim is made at the beginning of the year, or is backdated to the start of the tax year via the renewals process, that is when the award period also begins.
 It lasts until the end of the tax year unless it is terminated earlier.

 Where a tax credit claimant makes a claim for Universal Credit, their tax credit award will be stopped from the day before their UC award starts and the tax credit award will be finalised.
 In those cases, the tax credit award period will usually end before the end of the tax year and calculation of the tax credit award will be based on the shorter award period.
-The way income is calculated for the stopping tax credits process is different from the standard principles which apply in the normal calculation.
+The way income is calculated for someone who claims UC or who has received a migration noticeis different from the standard principles which apply in the normal calculation.
 See our Universal Credit - finalising tax credit claims for more information.

 Relevant period